shameekagarwal/shameekagarwal.github.io/_posts/2025-08-26-high-level-design-iii.md

 - tiered architecture advantage - load balancers can be optimized, scaled independently, etc for their specific tier
 - "tier 1 load balancer" - simply route the request to tier 2 load balancer
-- they use ecmp "equal cost multi path" routing i.e. request can be routed through various paths with the same priority
-- so, it is like tier 1 load balancer can route to any tier 2 load balancer
+- tier 1 load balancer can route to any tier 2 load balancer
 - "tier 2 load balancer" - glue between tier 1 and tier 3 load balancer
 - they can be stateful or stateless
 - they need to ensure that the request gets routed to the same tier 3 load balancer every time - so, this is where the stateful vs stateless logic above applies
 - they use layer 4 load balancing - recall how tcp can handle the forwarding of the same tcp connection to the same backend server
+- why do we need to route to the same tier 3 load balancer instance - because multiple tcp packets form a single application layer request. and tier 3 is basically parsing the headers, url, etc to route to the right microservice, backend instance, etc. so, all tcp packets for a request need to reach the same tier 3 load balancer instance
 - "tier 3 load balancer" - this is where the actual load balancing happens, i.e. the request gets routed to the appropriate backend service
 - it handles load balancing between the different servers of the particular backend service - the backend service can use autoscaling, and the load balancer would automatically route to the right server
 - so basically, tier 3 would use dynamic algorithms as discussed above